nullism/bqb/README.md

 Methods on the bqb `Query` struct follow the same pattern.

 That is the method name indicates how to join the new part to the existing query.
+And all methods take a string (the query text) and variable length interface (the query args).

 For example `q.And("abc")` will add `AND abc` to the query.